GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	By default, 3 seconds.

 remote.NAME.replicationRetry
-:	Time to wait before scheduling a remote push operation previously
+:	Time to wait before scheduling a remote fetch operation previously
-	failed due to an offline remote server.
+	failed due to a remote server error.

-	If a remote push operation fails because a remote server was offline, all push operations to the same destination URL are blocked, and the remote push is continuously retried unless the replicationMaxRetries value is set.
+	If a remote fetch operation fails because a remote server was offline, all fetch operations to the same destination URL are blocked, and the remote fetch is continuously retried unless the replicationMaxRetries value is set.

 	This is a Gerrit specific extension to the Git remote block.